What is Days Inventory Outstanding?

 The concept of inventory turnover is closely tied to days inventory outstanding (DIO), as inventory turnover refers to how often a company’s inventory balance needs to be replenished (i.e., “turned over”) each year.

-Since a higher turnover ratio means the company is selling off its inventory balance more frequently, companies strive to increase the turnover count to minimize the retention of existing inventory in order to avoid the build-up of unsellable/low-demand products.
+Since a higher turnover ratio means the company is selling off its inventory balance more frequently, companies strive to increase the turnover count to minimize the retention of existing inventory to avoid the build-up of unsellable/low-demand products.

 In contrast, a low inventory turnover ratio indicates the company is struggling to sell its products – meaning, less free cash flows since more of the FCFs are tied up in operations and cannot be deployed for other purposes.